'The disrespect is profound' - Real Salt Lake owner Hansen slams team for skipping match in racial justice protest | Goal.com

-'The disrespect is profound' - Real Salt Lake owner Hansen slams team for skipping match in racial justice protest
+'The disrespect is profound' - Real Salt Lake owner slams team for boycotting MLS match in Black Lives Matter protest

 Real Salt Lake owner Dell Loy Hansen has fired a broadside at his own team and other MLS sides who refused to play matches on Wednesday night in protest of a police shooting.